Variational Transfer Learning using Cross-Domain Latent Modulation: The Proposed Model

 \subsection{Transfer latent space}

-As an infinite number of joint distributions can yield any given marginal distribution, we need to build an inference framework with some constraints.
-Under the variational autoencoders (VAEs) framework, the latent space is one of the manipulation targets.
-We propose the transfer latent space (TLS) as follows.
+As an infinite number of joint distributions can yield any given marginal distribution, we need to construct an inference framework under some constraints.
+Our approach is to use the latent space within the variational autoencoder (VAE) framework as the manipulation target.
+We define the concept of ``transfer latent space'' (TLS) as follows.